LuKupari/HEMERA/taupair_tridents/README.md

 # Tau Pair Tridents Cross-Sections

-This code builds the Fortran integrations with `f2py` and plots the outgoing muon energy differential cross sections.
+This code builds the Fortran integrations with `f2py` and plots the outgoing muon energy and invariant mass differential cross sections.
+These cross-sections are calculated for SM (Bethe-Heitler-like) and BSM (scalar mediated) channels.

 ## Setup